cbail/textnets/README.md

 ### Two-mode networks

 Before we move on to a working example, it is important to note that the textnet package constructs two-mode networks, also known as affiliation or bipartite networks.
-Such networks include two sets of nodes (vertices), with edges (links) only drawn between nodes belonging to **different** sets.
-To clarify the concept, let's take the example of a network where the first node set is words found in US newspaper headlines on July 20, 1969 (the first moon landing), and the second node set is the newspapers themselves.
-That data would look something like this:
+Such networks include two sets of nodes (vertices), with edges (links) only drawn between nodes belonging to *different* sets.
+To clarify this concept, let's take the example of a network where the first node set is words found in US newspaper headlines on July 20, 1969 (the first moon landing), and the second node set is the newspapers themselves.
+The data would look something like this:

 <div style="width:450px; height=450px">
 ![](https://raw.github.com/cbail/textnets/master/figures/moonlanding_headlines.png)